Robert Duncan, American artist, 1952

-Long past are the sweet days spent tucked together on the couch with such precious books as the Wisdom and the Millers Series and true animal stories by Dolch including Bear Stories.
+Long past are the sweet days spent tucked together on the couch with such precious books as the Wisdom and the Millers Series and true animal stories by E. W. Dolch including Bear Stories.
 Animated group Bible memorization around the lunch table often resounded with pleasant laughter.

 (Miller Family Series by Mildred Martin and Bear Stories (true stories in history) by E. Dolch)